Fox-ML-infrastructure/FoxML_Core/LEGAL/COMPLIANCE_FAQ.md

 ---

-### Q1.2: What's the difference between free use and Commercial License?
+### Q1.2: What's the difference between the source-available license and Commercial License?

 **A:**
-- **Free use:** Personal use and qualifying non-commercial academic research (see `LICENSE` for full definition)
+- **Source-available license:** Code is publicly available for inspection, but all use requires a commercial license
-- **Commercial License:** Required for any organizational use, allows internal commercial use, includes access to private repositories
+- **Commercial License:** Required for all use, allows internal commercial use, includes access to private repositories

 **See `LICENSE` and `DOCS/02_reference/licensing/DUAL_LICENSE.md` for complete licensing information.**